oisinmulvihill/growingpainsongcloud/README.rst

 [picture of disorganised tools]
 What I have now

 As a startup grows it builds and iterates quickly.
 For my company this meant our Google Cloud layout had grown organically rather then being planned.
 Cracks had begun to show.
 It was hard to manage the firewalls across many projects.
-Servers and services were available publically when there was no need to be.
+Servers and services were available publicly when there was no need to be.
 People had privileges they did not need to have.
 I needed to take a step back.
 How would I lay out Google Cloud if I started again?
 How would I then migrate from where I am to the approach I want to take.

 Requirements:
 - A single place to manage the Firewall, Network and Routing.
 - Virtual machines to be private and not public by default.
-- Staff with only the permssions needed for their day to day work.
+- Staff with only the permissions needed for their day to day work.
-- Freedom to use Resouces at the Project level but in a safe manner.
+- Freedom to use Resources at the Project level but in a safe manner.
-- To know about vunerabilities and problems on my cloud.
+- To know about vulnerabilities and problems on my cloud.
 - Versioning and management of my configuration with Terraform.

 I've done a lot of reading and experimenting with Google Cloud over the past few years.
 Finding the right thing in Google's documentation can be tricky.
 I'm going to explain the useful things I've learned and on the journey to my approach.

+Prerequistes:
+- Google Suite (GSuite) set up for a domain which in my case will be for growingpainsongcloud.com
+- Organisation set up for growingpainsongcloud.com on google cloud https://cloud.google.com/resource-manager/docs/quickstart-organizations

 Key concepts to know: